 Pet Food Product Types

 Commercial dog and cat foods are available in three principal forms: canned, dry, and semimoist.
-The classifications used depend on the processing method and water content more than on the ingredient content or nutrient profile.
+Classifications depend more on the processing method and water content than on the ingredient content or nutrient profile.
 Complete and balanced commercial dog and cat diets are formulated to provide adequate quantities of each required nutrient without an intolerable excess of any nutrient.
 Supplementation of particular nutrients to commercially produced complete and balanced dog and cat foods should be done carefully and only with appropriate justification.

-This is the most popular category of pet food in the USA and some other countries.
+Dry food is the most popular category of pet food in the US and some other countries.
 Dry foods generally contain ~90% dry matter and 10% water.
-Approximately 95% of dry dog and cat foods are extruded, ie, they are made by combining and cooking ingredients (grains, meat and meat byproducts, fats, minerals, and vitamins), then forcing the mixture through a die.
-During cooking and extrusion, a temperature of ~150°C (~302°F) converts the starches into a form more easily digested, destroys toxins and inhibitory substances, and flash sterilizes the product.
-The food is then enrobed with fat and/or digest (material derived from controlled degradation of animal tissues, eg, chicken digest) during drying to increase palatability.
+Approximately 95% of dry dog and cat foods are made using extrusion, ie, they are made by combining and cooking ingredients (grains, meat and meat by-products, fats, minerals, and vitamins), then forcing the mixture through a die, where a knife slices the mixture to determine the shape and size of the kibble.

-Advantages of dry food include a lower cost than canned or soft-moist food, and refrigeration of unused portions is not needed.
-Certain types of dry food may also provide beneficial massage of the teeth and gums to help decrease periodontal disease (although unless specifically formulated to deter it, remain mainly ineffective in dogs for this purpose).
+Advantages of dry food include lower cost than canned or semimoist food and the ability to store unused portions at room temperature.
+Certain specially formulated dry foods may also provide beneficial massage of the teeth and gums to help decrease periodontal disease.

 Canned pet food processing begins with blending meat or meat analogues and fat ingredients with water and dry ingredients, such as vitamins and minerals, for proper nutrient content.
 The mixture is blended and sometimes ground to produce a fine slurry, depending on product profile.
 After cans are filled, they are sealed and retorted (a heat and pressure-cooking process that also sterilizes the contents), assuring destruction of foodborne pathogens.
 Advantages of canned food include a long shelf life in a durable container and high palatability.
 However, canned food is more expensive than dry food.